-All breakfasts, 7 lunches and 6 dinners and included in the holiday price.
-Where there are a wide range of dining options to suit all tastes and budgets it is sensible to leave this choice to you and therefore we have not included meals (other than breakfasts) while staying in Cusco, Ollantaytambo and Aguas Calientes (Machu Picchu Pueblo).
-You will need to pay for a total of 6 lunches and 6 dinners.
-While trekking a full trek services included all meals is provided.
+All breakfasts, 6 lunches and 3 dinners are included in the trip price.
+Where there is a wide range of dining options it makes sense to leave the choice of meals and budget to you and we have therefore not included lunches and dinners while staying in hotels in Cusco, Ollantaytambo and Machu Picchu Pueblo (Aguas Calientes).